-A person may experience an itching sensation, or pruritus, on their face for a number of different reasons.
+A person may experience an itchy face for a number of different reasons.
+These include dry skin, bug bites, or a skin condition.

 This article will look at the different causes of pruritus on the face, as well as some options that may provide relief.